CMU-313/CMU-313.github.io/docs/projects/P2/1_teamprocess.md

 For each code-based deliverable, we will look at a snapshot of your repository at the deadline.
 This will often be done by asking you for a screenshot or commit link submitted via Gradescope.

-### Setup Activity Action
+### Activity Action

 To help you to understand your contributions through the semester.
 We added an `activity-action` for you, which automatically pulls the commit and issue histories and updates the `README.md` file in the main branch.

-To enable `activity-action`, you need to create a Github token and add that to your team repository.
-You can create a new token by going to your profile settings: `Developer settings` > `Personal access tokens` > `Tokens (classic)` > `Generate new token`.
-You do **NOT** need to select any scopes.
-Set the expiration date on `May 24, 2024`, and put note `17-313 Project Token`. > `Generate token`.
-Copy the generated token. **Do not close the page unless you finish the next step.
-You won't be albe to see it again!**

-Next, you need to add the generated Github token to your repository secrets.
-Goto your repository page.
-Select `Settings` > `Secrets and variables` > `Actions` > `Secrets` > `New repository secret`.
-Name: `PERSONAL_GITHUB_TOKEN`; Value: the token you have just generated.

 Once you start working on the project, you will see the action adding your contributions to the `README.md` file.

 !!! warning
     Do not change anything in the  `README.md`, this file will be modified and overrided by the action.
 If you want to change anything, please change `README.md.tpl`.